 Listen to Our Radio Spot

 Ms. Coffman most recently served as President & Chief Executive Officer of HSHS St. Mary’s Hospital of Decatur, IL (2017-2018) and as President & Chief Executive Officer of HSHS St. Joseph’s Hospital of Chippewa Falls, WI (2008-2017).
 Her prior experience includes serving as the Chief Executive Officer of the Louisiana Clinic, a multispecialty physician clinic in New Orleans and as the Assistant Administrator of Lindy Boggs Medical Center in New Orleans until 2005 when the facility closed in the aftermath of Hurricane Katrina.
 Ms. Coffman earned her Bachelor of Science Degree from the College of St. Francis, Joliet, Illinois and a Master’s in Business Administration from the University of New Orleans.
-She returned to the New Orleans area in 2018 when she became the President and CEO of St. Tammany Parish Hospital, where she began her career as a radiologic technologist.
+She returned to the New Orleans area in 2018 when she became the President and CEO of St. Tammany Health System, where she began her career as a radiologic technologist.

 Ms. Coffman has a demonstrated track record improving quality, safety, patient experience and overall operating performance as well as a demonstrated passion for improving the overall health and quality of life in the communities of the hospitals she has led.
 She is a fellow of the American College of Healthcare Executives (FACHE) and currently serves as Chair for the Nominating Committee of the Governing Council for the American Hospital Association’s Section for Small or Rural Hospitals.
 She is a member of the 2019 class of Leadership St. Tammany and serves on numerous boards, including the Northshore Healthcare Alliance, the Metropolitan Hospital Council of New Orleans, the Northshore Business Council and the Ochsner Health Network Board.